-New in 2018 is a one-way route from Amsterdam to Maastricht followed by a train journey back to Amsterdam.
+A one-way route from Amsterdam to Maastricht.
 Get a feel for how the light and the scenery change as you journey down past big cities Utrecht and Den Bosch and a spread of different landscapes.
 Rivers will guide you on your steady south-easterly course: firstly, the River Vecht flanked by posh country houses; then you’ll cross the mighty Rhine and Waal into traditionally catholic territory; and finally the River Meuse will lead you to the southernmost point of the country through varied and scenic surroundings.
 To top off this holiday on an artistic note, visit the village of Nuenen where Vincent van Gogh spent two years; and Maaseik, birthplace of famous Flemish painters Jan and Hubert van Eyck!

 Follow the River Amstel out of town and then cycle along the lovely River Vecht to Utrecht.
 Typical of this area are the many country estates and fancy country houses with garden tea rooms commissioned by wealthy Amsterdam merchants in the 17th and 18th centuries in order to flee the stench of the city in summertime.

 What a beautiful day!
 In the morning, pedal through the woods at Driebergen.
 Then cross a riverine landscape cut by the Rhine, Meuse, Linge and Waal.
 Along the way, you will pass fortified towns such as Wijk bij Duurstede, Buren and Zaltbommel.
 At the end of the day wind down in the capital city of Brabant province, Den Bosch.
 A highlight of this lovely city is Noord-Brabant Museum with works by Van Gogh and Hieronymus Bosch.